griphiam/markphilpot_com/content/2017/2017_08_anime_summer_first.md

 ### [No Game No Life -Zero-](https://anilist.co/anime/21875)

+I don't usually include movies on this list but wanted to mention this one:

-It took me a while to figure out that Vol 6 was actually a prequel story about the world of *Disboard*.
-The original anime was only an adaptation of Volumes 1 and 2.
+It took me a while to figure out that this movie prequel story about the world of *Disboard* despite it being an adaption of Volume 6.
+The original anime was only an adaptation of Volumes 1 and 2 (and to rub salt in the wound, they've only released a single volume of the manga adaptation).

 *Sigh*